Lincoln Trust Company (New York, NY)

 Cause Details

-Systemic financial panic in New York (Panic of 1907) following the failure of the Knickerbocker Trust Company.
+Systemic financial panic in New York (Panic of 1907) following the suspension of the Knickerbocker Trust Company.

 Measures

-Met all demands; later received financial support and oversight from a committee of trust company presidents organized by J.P.
+Paid all demands promptly; later received financial support from a committee of trust company presidents and J.P.
 Morgan.

 Newspaper Excerpt